by Chantal Bufe

 This one is wise to remember from the onset: your partner is not responsible for your happiness.
 You are.
-It is so easy (and oftentimes, oh, so tempting!) to look to the one(s) closest to us to relieve us from any feelings of discomfort, unhappiness, stress, or worry.
-Yet, all that does is create unrealistic expectations and feelings of disappointment (premeditated, of course) which usually result in...yes, you've guessed it... a whole lot of resentment and tension.
+It is so easy (and frequently, oh, so tempting!) to look to the one(s) closest to us to relieve us from any feelings of discomfort, unhappiness, stress, or worry.
+Yet, all that does is create unrealistic expectations and feelings of disappointment (premeditated, of course), which usually result in...yes, you've guessed it... a whole lot of resentment and tension.
 Which none of us want.
 So practice self-awareness and self-care.
-Do the things that you know you need to feel fulfill and happy.
+Do the things that you know you need to feel fulfilled and happy.
 And then go and do them.

 6. Alone time.
 Together.

 Make an effort to schedule regular alone time with your spouse.
 I am consciously saying effort since - once children enter the picture - even a night out (let alone a weekend/ week away) can involve organizational logistics similar to planning the Olympic Games.
 But it is always, always worth it, and all parties involve benefit: parents get the precious time and space they need to reconnect, and the kiddos get one of the greatest gifts a child can ever receive: happy parents - and comfortable home!